analog-cbarber/soar-conda-build/README.md

 ## How to build

-Simply run conda-build (on MacOS):
+First make sure to increment the build number in the `meta.yaml` file, if it is the same as the previous build.
+Then you can build the package simply by running conda-build (on MacOS):

 ```bash
 conda build conda.recipe